 hear wisconsin is a nonprofit that helps infants, children, and adults with hearing loss by eliminating communication and language barriers through personalized services, technology, and education.

-Because there is no one right way for every person or family to cope with the challenges of hearing loss, HEAR WI provides services across the spectrum of communication and technology options.
-At HEAR WI, clients have the opportunity to make decisions and select a treatment plan that best meets their needs and goals.
+Because there is no one right way for every person or family to cope with the challenges of hearing loss, HEAR Wisconsin provides services across the spectrum of communication and technology options.
+At HEAR Wisconsin, clients have the opportunity to make decisions and select a treatment plan that best meets their needs and goals.

 Our diverse team of professionals includes Speech-Language Pathologists, Audiologists, Sign Language Interpreters and Wisconsin’s only Certified Auditory-Verbal Therapist, as well as other specialists in Deaf education and assistive technology.

-Without you, HEAR WI could not continue providing critical services to the thousands of children and adults with hearing loss who depend on us each year.
-HEAR WI is one of only a few organizations in the region that can offer comprehensive programs and services to enhance the quality of life of those affected by hearing loss.
+Without you, HEAR WIsconsin could not continue providing critical services to the thousands of children and adults with hearing loss who depend on us each year. we are one of only a few organizations in the region that can offer comprehensive programs and services to enhance the quality of life of those affected by hearing loss.

 Donate by Mail